Yunoo Station

-Yunoo Station (湯尾駅, Yunoo-eki) is a railway station on the Hokuriku Main Line in the town of Minamiechizen, Fukui Prefecture, Japan, operated by the West Japan Railway Company (JR West).
+Yunoo Station (湯尾駅, Yunoo-eki) is a railway station on the Hapi-Line Fukui Line in the town of Minamiechizen, Fukui Prefecture, Japan, operated by the Hapi-Line Fukui.

 Lines

-Yunoo Station is served by the Hokuriku Main Line, and is located 68.7 kilometers from the terminus of the line at Tsuruga.
+Yunoo Station is served by the Hapi-Line Fukui Line, and is located 22.8 kilometers from the terminus of the line at Tsuruga.

 Station layout

 The station consists of two opposed side platforms connected by a footbridge to a log cabin-style station building.
 The station is unattended.